Explore the Saints

 Sts.
 Peter and Marcellinus were both martyrs from the early Church who are still honored today in the Eucharistic prayer that we offer at Mass.

-Marcellinus was a well-known priest, and Peter was an exorcist—they lived during the persecution of Christians under the Roman emperor Diocletian at the start of the fourth century.
-They were arrested and jailed for being Christians.
+Marcellinus was a well-known priest, and Peter was an exorcist.
+They lived during the persecution of Christians under the Roman emperor Diocletian at the start of the fourth century, and thus were arrested and jailed for being Christians.

-Pope St. Damasus heard the story of their death from this executioner, and created an inscription for their tombs.
-Later, Constantine built a basilica over their remains—it is where his mother, St. Helen, was buried.
-These two saints are honored in the Eucharistic prayer, and there is strong evidence that they were very important saints for the early Christian Church.
+Pope St. Damasus heard the story of their death from this executioner and created an inscription for their tombs.
+Later, Constantine built a basilica over their remains, where his mother, St. Helen, was buried.
+These two saints are honored in the Eucharistic prayer, and there is strong evidence that they were very important Saints for the early Christian Church.

 Sts.
 Marcellinus and Peter, your imprisonment and death sentence did not dampen your zeal—pray for us!